Applicants to the program will:

 - submit a recent negative Mantoux or PPD (two step is required) or chest x-ray without findings.

 - demonstrate basic competency in Medical Terminology by achieving a 75% or better score on the Medical Terminology Pre-Admission Challenge Test.
-This policy is effective with students entering the Aug 19-20 class.
 If less than a 75% score is achieved, the applicant is required to take a certificate or college credit course.
 Provide transcript with a course completion minimum grade of C.

 - submit an FBI clearance – any findings must be in compliance with eligibility for PA licensure (see admission packet).